 Bucharest has an emerging food scene.
-A local friend told me that five to six years ago most restaurants focused solely on local or traditional dishes and that the trendy/fusion restaurants are something new to the city.
-Now, Bucharest restaurants have a wide range of offerings, usually taking advantage of what’s fresh and seasonal.
+A local friend told me that five to six years ago most traditional Romanian restaurants focused solely on local or traditional food and that the trendy/fusion restaurants are something new to the city.
+Now, Bucharest’s amazing restaurants have a wide range of offerings, usually taking advantage of what’s fresh and seasonal and also a lot of international dishes being served around.

 The Best Bucharest Restaurants